Inari Medical

 Acquisition in 2010

-Gaymar Industries is a manufacturer of medical devices focused on temperature and pressure ulcer management.
-The company produces a range of products including oxygen tents, specialty medical mattresses, and systems for localized heat therapy and temperature control, addressing both hyperthermia and hypothermia.
-Additionally, Gaymar offers solutions designed for the prevention and treatment of pressure ulcers, as well as therapeutic foam mattresses tailored for hospital, nursing home, and institutional settings.
-Beyond its product offerings, the company supports educational initiatives, clinical studies, and provides clinical resources to enhance patient care and outcomes.
+Gaymar Industries is a manufacturer specializing in medical devices focused on temperature management and pressure ulcer prevention and treatment.
+The company offers a diverse range of products, including oxygen tents, specialty medical mattresses, and localized heat therapy systems.
+Additionally, Gaymar provides solutions for hyperthermia and hypothermia, along with therapeutic foam mattresses designed for hospitals, nursing homes, and other institutional settings.
+In support of its product offerings, the company also engages in educational initiatives, clinical studies, and research resources to enhance patient care and outcomes.

 Ascent Healthcare Solutions